Romford: Culture

 In 2005, Havering Council's urban strategy had the stated aims of making Romford a cultural destination, whilst recognising that Hornchurch forms the main cultural hub of the borough with a large theatre and arts spaces.
 As a former market and coaching town, Romford is well served by public houses and two that are located in the market place are listed buildings.
 The market and adjacent streets also form a conservation area.

-Mass entertainment facilities in the town include the Brookside Theatre and Romford Greyhound Stadium, the last remaining dog racing track in London. two multi-screen cinemas; 1980s The town is strongly associated with the electronic music group Underworld, who cite Romford in their hit "Born Slippy", affiliated to the movie Trainspotting.
+Mass entertainment facilities in the town include the Brookside Theatre, Romford Greyhound Stadium (the last remaining dog racing track in London), and two multi-screen cinemas.
+The town is strongly associated with the electronic music group Underworld, who cite Romford in their hit "Born Slippy", affiliated to the movie Trainspotting.